Scroll down to see information on the following topics:

 - The signature of the prescribing practitioner, unless the prescription is called in to the pharmacy

-- The practitioner’s current and valid DPS registration number for practitioners licensed in Texas.
-The DPS registration number must belong to the practitioner issuing the prescription; the prescribing practitioner may be a properly registered physician’s assistant or an advanced practice nurse on Schedules III-V prescriptions
+The practitioner’s current and valid DPS registration number for practitioners licensed in Texas.
+The DPS registration number must belong to the practitioner issuing the prescription; the prescribing practitioner may be a properly registered physician’s assistant or an advanced practice nurse on Schedules III-V prescriptions.
+The Department of Public Safety no longer issues a Controlled Substance Permit.

 MEDICAID: Tamper Resistant Requirements